Darling River Run Touring Route, Map & Guide

 Rested and revived after staying in Broken Hill, it is time to head back to Menindee to explore the town and lakes before heading to Bindara Station, an icon of the lower Darling River.

-Driving from Broken Hill to Bindara Station via Menindee/Kinchega NP
+Broken Hill to Bindara Station via Menindee / Kinchega NP

 About Kinchega National Park